 These are school-sponsored events for students who have demonstrated a positive attendance, grades and behavior record.
 Attending dances is a privilege extended to students in good standing.
 A dance agreement/behavior contract will be part of the ticket purchase process for every school dance.
 If a student violates the dance policy, an administrator will take their school ID card.
-If a student violates the dance policy a second time, he/she will be immediately removed from the dance, without refund, and his/her parents will be notified.
-School personnel will make the final decision concerning appropriate dancing.
+If a student violates the dance, without refund, and his/her parents will be notified.

-To attend any of our school functions, a student must be in "good standing".
+To attend any of our school functions, a student must be in "good standing."